Sudheesh2609/DENT-Protocol/docs/implementation-guides/General_Energy_Transaction_1.md

 ## Important NOTE :
 - During Auto-Discharge, the provider will sign a consent form such that upon the initiation of the energy transaction, access to discharging/dischargeing the energy from the battery or source of energy is completely given to UEI, until the transaction is completed.
-- Since, only UEI has the control/access to discharge the battery or energy source, there is no need ro use of penalty.
+- Since, only UEI has the control/access to discharge the battery or energy source, there is no need of penalty.
-- During Manual Discharge, the control/access is not given to UEI; rather, the provider him/herself will discharge/discharge the energy.
+- During Manual Discharge, the control/access are not given to UEI; rather, the provider him/herself will discharge/discharge the energy.
 - In this case, if the provider has not satisfied the terms he/she agreed upon during the transaction, then the provider has to pay the penalty for the amount of energy he/she was not able to provide.
 - The form of energy discharging, either through Auto-Discharging or Manual-Discharging is completely the provider's choice, which is a `pre-select` feature for the provider.